 Atlas Scavenger Hunt

-To help spread our enthusiasm about atlases with your children we are sharing a fun activity called an Atlas Scavenger Hunt.
+To help spread our enthusiasm about atlases with your children we created a fun activity called a World Atlas Scavenger Hunt.

 With this activity your students will learn information about places around the world from A-Z and become familiar with the format of an atlas.